akaMaxg/ProjektBanken_Squid/README.md

 ## To run program
 1. Download or clone the project files from the Git repository.
+2. Ensure that the required filed are downloaded from **Trello** administrative column and then placed in appropriate folders.
-2. Open the solution or project in an C# IDE.
+3. Open the solution or project in an C# IDE.
 3. Build the project by pressing F6 or navigating to Build > Build Solution.

---Ensure that the key for the connection string is added to the app.config--
+-- *Ensure that the key for the connection string is added to the app.config* --

 ## Usage
 The following users with various roles can be used to try the program